neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/README.md

 # Accessibility

+## Active Learning

+This is an Active Learning session for the students.
+That means that the coach assigned to the session only needs to provide a brief 5-10 minute intro.
+The old session guide is retained below in case it is decided to be used as a one-off.

+- [ ] Intro topic for 5 - 10 mins
+- [ ] Share [Active Learning Guide](active-learning.md) with the students.
+- [ ] Share [Challenges](challenges-accessibility.md) with the students.

+---

+## Active Learning Intro

+> You can use the intro from the old session guide to explain [why we should care about accessibility](#why-should-i-care-about-accessibility).

+---

+## Session Guide

 > 💡 feel free to create a personal branch of this guide to add your own notes

 | duration | content         |